Search

 If you decide to create your own Redfish client, you will have to adapt your code to the potential Redfish data model changes between the different generations of servers or iLOs.

-The DeviceDiscoveryComplete collection
+The DeviceDiscoveryComplete object

-In addition to the PowerState and PostState properties, the DeviceDiscoveryComplete{} collection returns the states of the AMS, SmartArrays (if any) and a third generic discovery state for all devices.
+In addition to the PowerState and PostState properties, the DeviceDiscoveryComplete{} object returns the states of the Agentless Management Service (AMS), SmartArrays (if any) and a third generic discovery state for all devices.

 It may happen during startup that a system returns InPostDiscoveryComplete while not all of its devices have been discovered, like PLDM for RDE capable devices.